Sick sinus syndrome

 Treatment for sick sinus syndrome focuses on eliminating or reducing unpleasant symptoms.
 If you aren't bothered by symptoms, you may only need regular checkups to monitor your condition.
 For people who are bothered by symptoms, the treatment of choice is usually an implanted electronic pacemaker.

-Your doctor may start by looking at your current medications to see if any of them could be interfering with the function of your sinus node.
+Your doctor will likely check your current medications to see if any could be interfering with the function of your sinus node.
 Medications used to treat high blood pressure or heart disease — such as beta blockers or calcium channel blockers — can worsen abnormal heart rhythms.
 In some cases, adjusting these medications can relieve symptoms.

 Pacing the heart